Introduction of Notre Dame de Paris by Victor Hugo

 These disreputable trends of night-time assaults on the cathedral are one of the most spectacular set-pieces of Romantic literature.
 Hugo vividly depicts medieval Paris, where all life is dominated by the massive cathedral.

-Book: Notre-Dame de Paris
+Book: Notre-Dame de Paris by Victor Hugo

 - Author: Victor Hugo